Learn about Basque people in Bizkaia’s museums

 Museums in Bizkaia

 Bizkaia is home to many museums, so here we are mentioning only the most relevant.
 In Galdames, inside the Loizaga Tower (an impressive medieval fort), there is the Antique and Classic Car Museum, where you will see a vast collection of Rolls-Royce cars.
 In El Pobal (Muskiz) you can visit the Ironwork Museum, a workshop that shows how the mineral is transformed into metal to be forged and welded.
 A thorough description of Bizkaia’s industrial past is found a few kilometres away at the Basque Country Mining Museum.

 One of Bizkaia’s most important fishing villages, Bermeo, is home to the Fishermen’s Museum, dedicated to Basque arrantzales (fishermen) and showing everything you want to see about sailing techniques.
+Nearby, in Bakio, the Txakoli Museum - Txakolingunea is waiting for you, a whole museum dedicated to our traditional txakoli, where you can learn more about its history and enjoy a delicious tasting.
 In Portugalete, close to the Bizkaia Bridge, there is the Rialia Museum of Industry, where you can learn about Bizkaia’s industries against the background of the river estuary.

 Finally, the Peace Museum stands situated in the most suitable location for a museum focusing on peace: Gernika-Lumo, the target of the atrocious aerial attack of 1937.
 The museum is aimed at promoting peace and human rights.
 In the medieval district of Balmaseda lies La Encartada, today a museum and in the past a manufacturer of txapelas (berets), a very popular clothing item in Euskadi.